adithyanair7/ml_equity_return/README.md

 ## Overview

 The project provides an end-to-end system that covers:
-- Data preparation from raw panel data (e.g., CRSP/Compustat or Nasdaq-100).
+- Data preparation from raw panel data (Nasdaq-100).
 - Feature engineering for predictive signals (momentum, volatility, liquidity, value-style proxies).
-- Machine learning model training using Random Forests and XGBoost in a pooled cross-sectional walk-forward setup.
+- Machine learning model training using Random Forests and XGBoost in a pooled cross-sectional walk-forward setup from 2016-2024.
 - Bias-safe backtesting with transaction costs, volatility targeting, lagged execution, and delisting return integration.

 The framework is designed to be extensible for both academic research and professional quantitative finance applications.